 The National Trust of Western Australia offers a range of exciting educational opportunities for schools to visit historic sites in the Perth metropolitan area and in regional areas.

-The National Trust has a suite of curriculum aligned programmes which are currently being updated to focus on the Humanities and Social Sciences outcomes of the Western Australian Curriculum.
-These excursions and programmes offer teachers the opportunity to immerse their students in historically significant places and to develop in students a genuine appreciation for our state’s unique built and natural history.
+The National Trust has a suite of curriculum aligned programs which are currently being updated to focus on the Humanities and Social Sciences outcomes of the Western Australian Curriculum.
+These excursions and programs offer teachers the opportunity to immerse their students in historically significant places and to develop in students a genuine appreciation for our state’s unique built and natural history.